The Pond Diary 2007 |

 18 February - A daytime temperature of 10C yesterday helped boost frogs activity again.
 The croaking could be heard as soon as you stepped out of the back door.
 Although there were certainly quite a few frogs, it wasn't possible to do a head count during the day as many of them dived as I approached the pond.

 However, a count after dark was more successful, confirming the presence of at least 52 frogs, with numerous pairs coupled up and two balls of frogs rolling around in the water.
+I have had a look this morning, and can't see any frog spawn as yet.
+The temperature at 8.30am is 7.6C, so I would expect to see even more activity today.

+The frogs are very sensitive to movement at the moment, and I cannot get close enough to count them before they panic and disappear under the weeds.
+This one was an exception as it made its way between the two ponds.
 21 February - No spawn yet - Yesterday, in overcast conditions, with drizzle and rain, the ponds were their 'busiest' yet, with over eighty frogs visible.
 When I looked during the morning most of the frogs took no notice of me, and I was able to count 82 of them, but in the afternoon they reverted to their state of mass panic again.
+Despite the large numbers (and the loud croaking) I only saw a couple of pairs in amplexus.

 23 February - The first Frog Spawn of the Year.